Amir Ali Sheibany: Education

 Sheibany obtained a master's degree in mining engineering from Tehran University in 1945, a master's degree in civil engineering from the University of Oklahoma in 1957, and a Terminating Engineering Degree from Harvard University in 1958.

 Professional records with the Iranian Government

-As the Undersecretary of State for the Ministry of Industry and Mines, which later became the Ministry of Economy, Amir Ali Sheibany was instrumental in the rapid expansion of Iran's Industrial base, and was signatory to the building of 12,000 industrial units.
+As the Undersecretary of State for the Ministry of Industry and Mines, which later became the Ministry of Economy, Amir Ali Khan Sheibany was instrumental in the rapid expansion of Iran's Industrial base, and was signatory to the building of 12,000 industrial units.
 He was also responsible for building eight cities for the steel industry workers, one of which, Aryashahr, was designed for up to 300 thousand residents.
 Built 25 km west of Isfahan, Aryashahr's master plan won in 1975 the award for the Best Designed Master Plan for a City in a competition in Brazil.
 With the help of Iranian city planners Amir Ali Sheibany presented to HIM the Shahanshah the master plan behind the Khorshid AryaMehr industrial zone of Isfahan (which houses a military industrial complex).